-In 2016, BBC partnered with Project South: Institute for the Elimination of Poverty and Genocide, for strategic goals towards health and justice including the ability to accept tax deductible donations.
-In 2016, the group began a campaign for the human right to clean water and working sanitation.
-In 2016, BBC Officers hired their first-ever staff, a part-time coordinator, to help assist their efforts for health and justice.
-In 2016, BBC Officers and Coordinator met 2-3 times per month to strategically coordinate work and accomplish the following:
+In 2016, Black Belt Citizens partnered with Project South: Institute for the Elimination of Poverty and Genocide for strategic goals towards health and justice including the ability to accept tax deductible donations.
+In 2016, Black Belt Citizens began a campaign for clean water and working sanitation.
+In 2016, Black Belt Citizens Officers hired their first-ever staff, a part-time coordinator, to help assist their efforts for health and justice.
+In 2016, Black Belt Citizens Officers and Coordinator met 2-3 times per month to strategically coordinate work and accomplish the following:

-- BBC participated in and/or led 21 educational programs and advocacy events in Uniontown and the Black Belt where we acted for health & justice;
+- Participated in and/or led 21 educational programs and advocacy events in Uniontown and the Black Belt where we acted for health & justice;

-- BBC developed 16 programs for engagement with Al students with different colleges featuring Samford University, Stillman College, Tuskegee University, University of Al Tuscaloosa, University of Al Birmingham, and University of Montevallo;
+- Developed 16 programs for engagement with Al students with different colleges featuring Samford University, Stillman College, Tuskegee University, University of Al Tuscaloosa, University of Al Birmingham, and University of Montevallo;

-- BBC coordinated 10 programs with faith groups that provided safe space, locations for strategic meetings, fellowship, and much more;
+- Coordinated 10 programs with faith groups that provided safe space, locations for strategic meetings, fellowship, and much more;

 Black Belt Citizens and Al Young, Black & Green hosted Building Bridges for Justice, MLK weekend, featuring a tour of Uniontown, Saturday Prayer Supper, community listening session, and cultural infrastructure workshop with a focus on civil rights, environmental justice, and community empowerment.